matejkratochvil/ooxmldocs/docs/how-to-delete-comments-by-all-or-a-specific-author-in-a-word-processing-document.md

----

-api_name:
-- Microsoft.Office.DocumentFormat.OpenXML.Packaging
-api_type:
-- schema
-ms.assetid: c66a64ca-cb0d-4acc-9d05-535b5bbb8c96
-title: 'How to: Delete comments by all or a specific author in a word processing document (Open XML SDK)'
-description: 'Learn how to delete comments by all or a specific author in a word processing document using the Open XML SDK.' ms.suite: office

-ms.author: o365devx
-author: o365devx
-ms.topic: conceptual
-ms.date: 06/28/2021
-ms.localizationpriority: medium
----
 # Delete comments by all or a specific author in a word processing document (Open XML SDK)

 This topic shows how to use the classes in the Open XML SDK 2.5 for